-Highlights from our ambition to go beyond our Performance Commitments Delivering our part of the The delivery of our Continue delivering We continue to Continue delivering National Environment programme to enhance our documented deliver our our documented Programme in partnership the environment is five-year plan environmental five-year plan tracked by a joint (2015-2020) of programme with a (2015-2020) of YW/EA programme activities to protect range of partners activities to protect board.
-Some risks to delivery have been and enhance the environment, such as the Rivers Trust and the and enhance the environment, escalated and including working in Yorkshire Invasive including working in mitigation put in place. partnership where Species Forum, partnership where mutually beneficial. monitored by a joint mutually beneficial. • programme board · with the EA.
+Delivering our part of the The delivery of our Continue delivering We continue to Continue delivering National Environment programme to enhance our documented deliver our our documented Programme in partnership the environment is five-year plan environmental five-year plan tracked by a joint (2015-2020) of programme with a (2015-2020) of YW/EA programme activities to protect range of partners activities to protect board.
+Some risks to delivery have been and enhance the environment, such as the Rivers Trust and the and enhance the environment, escalated and including working in partnership where Yorkshire Invasive Species Forum, including working in partnership where mitigation put in place. mutually beneficial. monitored by a joint mutually beneficial. programme board with the EA.

-\ More information on our Performance Commitments is provided in our Annual Performance Report, which can be found on our website at www.yorkshirewater.com/ourperformance.
+More information on our Performance Commitments is provided in our Annual Performance Report, which can be found on our website at www.yorkshirewater.com/ourperformance.